William Smith (Latter Day Saints): Later involvement with Latter Day Saint groups

 As a result of Smith's excommunication, he did not follow Young and the majority of Latter Day Saints who settled in Utah Territory.
 Rather, Smith followed the leadership of James J. Strang and was involved with the Church of Jesus Christ of Latter Day Saints (Strangite).

 In 1847, Smith announced that he was the new president of the Latter Day Saint church and that he held a right to leadership due to the doctrine of lineal succession.
 He excommunicated Young and the leadership of the LDS Church and announced that the Latter Day Saints who were not in apostasy by following Young should gather in Lee County, Illinois.
 In 1849, Smith gained the support of Lyman Wight, who led a small group of Latter Day Saints in Texas.
 However, Smith's church did not last, and within a few years it dissolved.

 Smith's relationship with Young remained strained until Young's death in 1877.
 Smith believed that Young had arranged for William's older brother Samuel to be poisoned in 1844 to prevent his accession to the presidency of the church.
-However, in 1860, Smith wrote a letter to Young in stating that he desired to join the Latter-day Saints in the Salt Lake Valley.
+However, in 1860, Smith wrote a letter to Young stating that he desired to join the Latter-day Saints in the Salt Lake Valley.
 Shortly after sending the letter, Smith became involved as a soldier in the American Civil War, and after the war he did not show any interest in moving to Utah Territory.

 In 1878, Smith became a member of the Reorganized Church of Jesus Christ of Latter Day Saints (RLDS Church), which was organized in 1860 with Smith's nephew, Joseph Smith III, as its leader.
 The majority of William Smith's followers also became members of the RLDS Church.
 While Smith believed that he was entitled to become the presiding patriarch or a member of the Council of Twelve Apostles of the RLDS Church, his nephew did not agree and William Smith remained a high priest in the RLDS Church for the remainder of his life.
 Today, the Community of Christ sometimes refers to Smith as "Petitioner for RLDS Patriarchate" from April 6, 1872, until his death.